Tuesday, August 13, 2019

 Kaushal Singh: Backbenchers’- makers of their own destiny

-We are in the modern era and our skills are the major sources of our survival.
-We always categorise people according to their learning, thinking level and according to their adapting ability.
+We are in the modern era, and our skills are the major sources of our survival.
+We always categorise people according to their learning, thinking level and their adapting ability.
 We want to change this curbing situation.
-We want to provide a child with multiple opportunities that he/she excel themselves.
-Our school education is the first step which provides the child with skill-based learning where they experience by doing.
-Educators in the classroom are able to recognise the multiple skills of the students and of a child are proffered with the platform to traverse their skill or talent.
+We want to provide a child with multiple opportunities to excel.
+Our school education is the first step that provides the child with skill-based learning, where they experience by doing.
+Educators in the classroom are able to recognise students' and children's multiple skills and are provided with a platform to develop their skills or talents.
 It is a myth that backbenchers would not create history.

-Sitting in the last row and being in the backbenches does not mean that you are not involved in gaining knowledge all the time, but if a student sits in the backbench and never listens to what is going on, that’s a trouble.
-The backbenchers enjoy a lot but at the same time, they learn more than the first bench.
-The thinking level and creativity of backbenchers are always having high IQ than that of first benchers.
-They just need the right direction to move on for a better future.
+Sitting in the last row and being on the backbench does not mean that you are not involved in gaining knowledge all the time, but if a student sits in the backbench and never listens to what is going on, that’s a problem.
+The backbenchers enjoy a lot, but at the same time, they learn more than the front bench.
+The thinking level and creativity of backbenchers are always higher than that of frontbenchers.
+They just need the right direction to move on to a better future.
 The first benchers are reading history.

-We agree with the statement of Bill Gates that “If you want to pass ask first bench students but if you want to gain success ask the last bench students”.
-At the same time, last benchers are creating history by curving their benches with memories.
+We agree with the statement of Bill Gates that “If you want to pass, ask first bench students, but if you want to gain success, ask the last bench students”.
+At the same time, the last benchers are creating history by curving their benches with memories.

 - Kaushal Singh, Caring Icons, The Iconic School Bhopal